GrumpyOldTroll/draft-jholland-quic-multicast/draft-jholland-quic-multicast.md

 The server uses MC_SESSION_PROPERTIES ({{session-properties-frame}}) frames before any join or leave frames for the session to describe the session properties to the client, including values the client can use to ensure the server's requests remain within the limits it has sent to the server, as well as the keys necessary to decode packets in the session.

-When the server has asked the client to join a session, it also sends MC_SESSION_INTEGRITY ({{session-integrity-frame}} frames to enable the client to verify packet integrity before processing the packet.
+When the server has asked the client to join a session, it also sends MC_SESSION_INTEGRITY frames ({{session-integrity-frame}}) to enable the client to verify packet integrity before processing the packet.
 A client MUST NOT decode packets for a session for which it has not received an applicable set of MC_SESSION_PROPERTIES ({{session-properties-frame}}) frames containing the full set of data required, or for which it has not received a matching packet hash in an MC_SESSION_INTEGRITY ({{session-integrity-frame}}) frame.

 The server ensures that in aggregate, all sessions that the client has currently been asked to join and that the client has not left or declined to join fit within the limits indicated by the initial values in the transport parameter or last MC_CLIENT_LIMITS ({{client-limits-frame}}) frame the server received.